ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

   private Timestamp creationDate;

 ```
-The same approach is done for the Inventory and the Supplier table.
-Inventory is not expose to the SOAP service.
+The same approach is done for the Inventory and the Supplier tables.

 The unit tests are using an embedded derby to validate the service and data access object layer without dependency to external DB.
 In production the data base is DB2.
 Therefore two persistence.xml are defined: one for testing ( src/test/resources) and one for production to be packaged into the war (src/java/resources).

 # Build and deploy
 ## Preparing the project
-The project was developed with [Eclipse Neon](http://www.eclipse.org/neon) with the following plugins added to the base eclipse:
+The project was developed with [Eclipse Neon](http://www.eclipse.org/neon) with the following plug-ins added to the base eclipse:
 * Websphere Developer Tool for Liberty: using the Marketplace and searching WebSphere developer, then use the Eclipse way to install stuff.
-* Gradle eclipse plugin
+* Gradle eclipse plug-in

 Install gradle CLI on your computer so you can build, unit test and assemble war.
 For that see the installation instructions at [gradle](http://gradle.org)

 ## Preparing your App server
 You can use two approaches: install everything on your computer or use our docker file we have defined in this project.
+We recommend using docker, therefore you need to get docker installed on your machine (see [that section](#docker).

 ### Install everything
 * Install Java JDK, preferably Oracle one.
 For example for a Ubuntu build server we did the following commands
 ```